Introduction

 | Best For | High-volume, multi-vendor environments | Low-variety, consistent invoice formats |

-They identify that “Amount Due,” “Total Payable,” and “Balance Owing” all refer to the same field, even when they appear in different positions across different vendor formats.
-ML tools for OCR learn from each document they process, which means accuracy improves over time without manual retraining.
+AI-powered extraction tools understand document context, not just character patterns.
+They identify that “Amount Due”, “Total Payable”, and “Balance Owing” all refer to the same field, even when they appear in different positions across different vendor formats.
+ML tools learn from each document they process, which means accuracy improves over time without manual retraining.

 Template-based tools require a pre-configured layout for each vendor or document format.
 When a vendor changes their invoice layout or a new supplier comes onboard, the template breaks and extraction fails until someone rebuilds it.
+This creates ongoing maintenance overhead that grows with supplier count.

 Step-by-Step Invoice Data Extraction Process